SForces/DiscordStuff/mergenroleplay_eula_en-US.md

-**MERGEN ROLEPLAY BOT END USER LICENSE AGREEMENT (EULA)**
-**Effective Date: January 4, 2025**

-This End User License Agreement ("Agreement") outlines the terms and conditions for the use of the Mergen Roleplay and Mergen Tickets bots ("Bot").
-The Bot’s owner and developer is **fforcess (Mert)**, and this Agreement governs the use of the Bot and its associated systems.
-By using the Bot, you fully accept and agree to the terms set forth below.
-If you do not agree to these terms, you must not use the Bot.

-### 1. **License and Usage Terms**
-- The Bot is developed by **fforcess (Mert)** and is licensed exclusively for use on authorized servers.
-The Bot may not be copied, distributed, resold, or modified.
-- The usage rights of the Bot are owned by **Altayco**, the company associated with the server for which the Bot is designed.
-The use of the Bot or its systems is governed by Altayco’s policies and is at the discretion of server management.
-Altayco reserves the right to restrict, suspend, or completely block access to the Bot for any user, with or without prior notice, whether for disciplinary reasons or other unspecified causes.
-- Whether for disciplinary reasons or without providing any justification, the bot’s access may be restricted or completely terminated for any individual or group of individuals without prior notice.
-This decision can be enforced at any time and on any person or group as requested by Altayco or directly by the bot’s rightful owner, fforcess (Mert).
-- **Copyright © 2025 Altayco.**

-### 2. **Data Collection and Privacy**
-- The Bot collects user interactions and data solely for security and system performance improvement purposes.
-The collected data will never be shared with third parties and will be protected from unauthorized access.
-- The collection of user data will be done in compliance with applicable data protection laws.
-Users have the right to request the deletion of their personal data.

-### 3. **Responsibility and Warnings**
-- You must comply with system rules and server policies when using the Bot.
-Actions contrary to these rules may lead to penalties imposed by the server management and/or result in temporary or permanent loss of access to the Bot and related systems.
-- It is strictly prohibited to exploit any vulnerabilities in the Bot.
-Such actions may lead to being unable to use the Bot and may initiate legal proceedings if necessary.
-- Instead of exploiting vulnerabilities, if you report them to the developer through the support channel, **you will be rewarded**.
-- The services provided by the Bot are offered "as is," and the developer does not accept responsibility for any errors, interruptions, or data loss.

-### 4. **Usage Restrictions**
-- The Bot may not be used for purposes other than those intended.
-In particular:
-  - Searching for commands that could harm the system.
-  - Engaging in any behavior that could interfere with the system’s operation.
-  - Misusing the Bot’s features in violation of server rules.
-- Such actions may lead to penalties within the server and may result in permanent loss of access to the Bot and related services.

-### 5. **Developer Rights**
-- The developer reserves the right to change any terms of this Agreement without prior notice.
-Changes to the terms will be announced through the Bot, and it is the users' responsibility to stay informed.
-- The developer reserves the right to discontinue or restrict the use of the Bot at any time.
-This may be done without prior notice.

-### 6. **User Obligations**
-- All services provided by the Bot must be used in accordance with their intended purpose and in an honest manner.
-- No feature of the Bot may be misused.
-Any misuse of the Bot or system will result in penalties within the server and may lead to loss of access to the Bot and related systems.
-- Users may not sabotage the Bot’s operations, inspect its code, or attempt to search for vulnerabilities.

-### 7. **Legal Disputes**
-- This Agreement is governed by the laws of the Republic of Turkey.
-In the event of any legal disputes, **Izmir** courts and enforcement offices shall have jurisdiction.

-### 8. **Final Provisions**
-- This Agreement comes into effect as soon as you begin using the Bot.
-Unless otherwise specified by server management or the developer, all terms of the Agreement will remain in effect.
-- If users violate any provision of this Agreement, it may result in permanent loss of access to the Bot and related systems.

-**This Agreement has been drafted to ensure the safe and orderly use of the Kaizen Roleplay bot and its related systems.
-Throughout your use, you are expected to fully comply with these terms and any additional rules specified by server management.**
+## **MERGEN ROLEPLAY BOT END USER LICENSE AGREEMENT (EULA)**

+* **Effective Date:** January 4, 2025
+* **Last Revised:** May 11, 2025

+This End User License Agreement ("Agreement") sets forth the terms and conditions applicable to the use of the Mergen Roleplay bots ("Bot").
+The developer and **sole legal owner** of the Bot is **fforcess (Mert)**.
+This agreement defines the rights, obligations, and restrictions in effect during the use of the Bot.

+By using the Bot, you agree to these terms.
+If you do not agree to the terms, you must not use the Bot.

+---

+### 1. **Definitions**

+**Bot:** In this agreement, the term "Bot" refers to all software systems listed below and any similar systems:

+* **!
+Mergen Roleplay**
+* **!
+Mergen Roleplay Tickets**
+* **Mergen Roleplay - Mesai**
+* **Mergen Roleplay Tickets**

+These bots are developed by fforcess (Mert) and are fully subject to the provisions of this agreement.
+Any future systems developed by the developer shall also fall under the scope of this agreement.

+* **User:** The individual who adds, manages, or uses the Bot in a Discord server.
+* **Developer:** The individual who holds all rights and ownership of the bots, responsible for maintenance, development, and management — **fforcess (Mert)**.
+* **Altayco:** A business partner who holds **no ownership** of the bot and is granted limited administrative powers solely by the developer.
+Altayco may carry out certain limited administrative or punitive actions but has no legal claim to the bots.

+---

+### 2. **License and Usage Rights**

+* The Bot may only be used on servers authorized by the developer.
+* Unauthorized copying, reproduction, redistribution, resale, or modification of the Bot's files, source code, or functionality is strictly prohibited.
+* The usage license is **revocable** and may be terminated **entirely at the discretion of the developer (fforcess)** at any time.

+---

+### 3. **Role and Responsibilities of Altayco**

+* Altayco may perform certain administrative tasks with the developer's approval.
+For example: restricting some users from using specific commands or enforcing punitive actions within the system.
+* **Altayco is not the owner of the bot** and cannot claim any property rights over it.
+* All permissions granted to Altayco are defined and may be revoked at any time by the developer.
+* Copyright © 2025 Altayco

+---

+### 4. **Data Collection and Privacy**

+* The Bot may collect certain basic data (user ID, command usage, timestamp) for security and system improvement purposes.
+* Collected data is not shared with third parties and is stored in accordance with applicable legal regulations.
+* Users may request data deletion via support channels.
+However, such a request implies deletion of data across all servers managed by Altayco or linked to the bot, which may result in the loss of access to those servers.
+Users must be aware of this consequence.

+---

+### 5. **Usage Restrictions**

+* The Bot must only be used in accordance with its intended purpose and the rules of the server.

+* The following actions are prohibited:

+  * Attempting reverse engineering or accessing the source code.
+  * Interfering with the operation of the bot.
+  * Exploiting system vulnerabilities.

+* Such actions may result in permanent removal from the system and may be subject to legal action.

+---

+### 6. **Developer's Rights**

+* **The developer (fforcess), as the sole and final owner of the bot, reserves the right to:**

+  * Suspend access to the bot for any user, group of users, or all users, either temporarily or permanently,
+  * Shut down the entire bot system,
+  * Make changes to the system,
+  * Revoke all usage rights.

+* These decisions are at the sole discretion of the developer and may be enforced without prior notice.

+---

+### 7. **Disclaimer of Liability**

+* The Bot is provided "as is."
+The developer shall not be held liable for any errors, interruptions, or data losses.
+* Any damage or losses incurred during use are the sole responsibility of the user.

+---

+### 8. **Security Vulnerabilities and Reward Policy**

+* Users who identify and exploit vulnerabilities may face both internal and external sanctions.
+* Users who report identified vulnerabilities to the developer may be rewarded or acknowledged accordingly.

+---

+### 9. **Legal Disputes**

+* This agreement is governed by the **Laws of the Republic of Türkiye**.
+* In the event of any dispute, the **Courts and Enforcement Offices of İzmir** shall have exclusive jurisdiction.

+---

+### 10. **Validity and Modifications**

+* This agreement takes effect upon first use of the Bot.
+* The developer reserves the right to amend the agreement at any time.
+Changes will be announced via the bot or support channels.

+---

+**All rights reserved.**

+For support and contact: Reach out via the official Altayco Discord server at `https://discord.gg/mergenrp`.